thecarp/dactyl-keyboard/doc/options-main.md

 A central housing can occupy the space between the key clusters, providing a rigid mechanical connection and space for an MCU.

-When present, a central housing will determine the position of each other part of the keyboard, connecting to key clusters on each side.
+When present, a central housing naturally determines the position of each other part of the keyboard: Key clusters on each side should be anchored to points on the central housing, instead of being anchored to the origin.

 #### Parameter <a id="case-central-housing-include">`include`</a>

 If this and `reflect` are both true, add a central housing.

+#### Parameter <a id="case-central-housing-preview">`preview`</a>

+If `true`, include the rear housing when rendering each half of the main body.

+#### Section <a id="case-central-housing-adapter">`adapter`</a>

+The central housing can connect to key clusters through an adapter: A part that is shaped like the central housing and extends the rest of the case to meet the central housing at an interface.

+Using `tweaks`, points on the adapter should be connected to key cluster walls to close the case around the adapter but leave the adapter itself open.

+##### Parameter <a id="case-central-housing-adapter-include">`include`</a>

+If this is `true`, add an adapter for the central housing.

+##### Parameter <a id="case-central-housing-adapter-width">`width`</a>

+The approximate width of the adapter on each side of the central housing, along its axis (the x axis).
+Individual points on the adapter can be offset from this width.

 #### Section <a id="case-central-housing-shape">`shape`</a>

-The shape of the central housing determines, in part, how it connects to the rest of the keyboard.
+The shape of the central housing determines, in part, how it connects to the rest of the keyboard, including the shape of an adapter.

 ##### Parameter <a id="case-central-housing-shape-width">`width`</a>

-The approximate total horizontal width of the housing in mm.
+The approximate total horizontal width of the housing itself, in mm.

-##### Parameter <a id="case-central-housing-shape-edge">`edge`</a>
+##### Parameter <a id="case-central-housing-shape-interface">`interface`</a>

 The shape of each outer edge of the housing, at the interface between the housing itself and the rest of the case.
-These edges are symmetrical.
+The rest of the case usually starts with a central housing adapter.
+These interfaces are symmetrical.
 What you describe here is actually the right-hand side.

 ### Section <a id="case-rear-housing">`rear-housing`</a>